whatisnuclear/website/safety-minutes.md

 meeting starts with some discussion of safety.
 Doing this demonstrates that your organization is laser-focused on safety.

+Safety minutes don't have to just be about nuclear safety.
+They can be about household safety or emergency preparedness too.

 It's hard to come up with new and useful safety minutes with so many meetings going on.
 Thus, we often end up hearing the same old ones again and again.

-This is a place where we can list out a few of our favorites for sharing and collaboration.
+This is a place
+where we can list out a few of our favorites for sharing and collaboration.

 <button type="button" class="btn btn-success" onClick="javascript:randomlink()"><i class="fas fa-dice"></i> Random Safety Minute</button>